Acoustoelectric/Acoustoelectric/README.md

 An example python script is provided which reads in the supplied data recordings, and makes the plots which are contained in Figure 3 of the article.

-Below are some of the outputs of the scripts, showing the frequency mixing nature of the generated acoustoelectric field, the first where the applied eletric field is 8khz, the second where the applied electric field is at 499.99khz.
+Below are some of the outputs of the scripts, showing the frequency mixing nature of the generated acoustoelectric field, the first where the applied electric field is 8khz, the second where the applied electric field is at 499.99khz.

 <p align="left">
 	<img src="images/waveform_closeup.png" height="200">